Ontario Votes 2011

 Bush's Brand New Viet Nam

-23 August 2007, terribly early in the morning
+23 August 2007, early morning

 Bush has started going on about how Iraq is the new Viet Nam.
 Wait, I know what you’re thinking, why would you compare the new war to America’s most shining example of defeat?
 Well, Bush has been trying to argue that America shouldn’t have given up in Viet Nam when it did — I shit you not.
 This from the man who didn’t actually fight in Viet Nam.
 I’m sure if the US continued to bomb the shit out of Viet Nam, Laos and Cambodia for a few more years they would have “won” the war, whatever that even means.